 Animal manure has been used for centuries as a fertilizer and a soil builder because it contains nutrients and organic matter.
 However, as animal production shifts toward fewer but larger operations, the number of confined animals has increased in some geographical locations, resulting in more manure produced than can be assimilated by the available farmland where the animals are raised.
 If manure is not managed properly, the potential for air, water, and soil pollution become environmental concerns.
 One way to avoid the negative environmental impacts of manure nutrients is through treatment prior to land application.

-This publication is meant to help those who are considering the installation or upgrade of manure-treatment systems or technologies on their farms.
-It provides an overview of the basic principles underlying manure-treatment systems and includes some questions to ask technology providers in order to make an informed selection of appropriate farm technology.
+This publication provides guidelines to help those considering installing or upgrading manure-treatment systems or technologies on their farms.
+Specifically, an overview of the basic principles underlying manure-treatment systems and some questions to ask technology providers in order to make an informed selection of appropriate farm technology are presented.

 Why Treat Manure?